How To Use Our Mushroom Grow Kits At Home

 Congratulations on your new mushroom grow kit

-All of the mushroom grow kits are bags of living mushroom mycelium (mushroom roots) that are ready to start growing immediately.
-If you are not ready to start the kit upon receiving it you can postpone fruiting/growing by storing it in the refrigerator or garage/breezeway, in cooler temperatures, for 7-10 days.
+All of the grow kits are bags of living mushroom mycelium (mushroom roots) that are ready to start growing immediately.
+If you are not ready to start the kit upon receiving it or plan to give it as a gift - you can postpone fruiting/growing by storing it refrigerator temperature for up to 7-10 days.

 The first step to starting your kit is to make a slice in the bag for the mushrooms to grow out of.
 The variety of mushroom you are growing will determine what opening you will make.
 Please see below.